Melolontha hippocastani: Intestinal components and microbiome

-Interactions with humans
+As a forest pest

-The parasitic nature of these beetles has caused damage on a wide variety of foliage, which has demanded an abundance of research for strategies to understand M. hippocastani in order to mitigate their harmful impacts and protect the forests in which these beetles are local.
-For example, in parts of southern Germany, specifically in the states of Hessen, Rheinland-Pfalz, and Baden-Württemberg, mass breeding of M. hippocastani has been observed every 30–40 years, which causes damage from adults feeding on the foliage between April and May.
+The parasitic nature of M. hippocastani has caused damage to a wide variety of forest tree foliages, which has led to research for strategies to understand the species, and to mitigate their harmful impacts, which will protect the forests that inhabit these beetles.
+For e.g., in parts of southern Germany, specifically in the states of Hessen, Rheinland-Pfalz, and Baden-Württemberg, mass breeding of M. hippocastani has been observed every 3–4 years, which causes damage from adults feeding on the foliage between April and May.
 However, this damage can be compensated during a secondary sprouting period in June.
-Contrarily, grubs that develop within 3–4 years in the forest soil cause severe, long-term damage on young trees by feeding on roots.
+Contrarily, grubs that develop within 3–4 years in the forest soil are rhizophagous as they cause severe, long-term damage on seedlings and young trees by feeding on roots.
 In northeastern France, specifically in the Vosges Mountains, M. hippocastani populations have been at epidemic levels since 2007, and high larval densities have been recorded, which induces a high mortality risk for forest plantations.
-Thus, these beetles can cause vast economic and ecological losses in oak-dominated forest.
+Thus, M. hippocastani can cause vast economic and ecological losses in oak-dominated forest as oak trees are a good food source for cockchafers.

+Pest management

 Extensive research continues to be performed on management of these pests.
 Specifically, research has shown that forests with a dense shrub layer have a negative effect on the density of egg clusters and the number of eggs in the soil, while forests with a canopy openness and the proportion of oak basal area have positive effects.
-Some theories for the destructive impacts of dense shrubbery on the ability of M. hippocastani to lay eggs in the soil include: the shrub acting as an impenetrable barrier, flight imprecision of the beetle, and the use of olfaction to sense the environment as methods with which the shrubbery could impact the egg laying behaviour.
-These techniques have potential to understand egg laying patterns to mitigate forest damage.
+Some theories for the destructive impacts of dense shrubbery on the ability of M. hippocastani to lay eggs in the soil include: higher ground with shrubby vegetation increases moisture that allows the growth of Entomopathogenic fungi like B. brongniartii on it, the shrub acting as an impenetrable barrier, flight imprecision of the beetle, and the use of olfaction to sense the environment as methods with which the shrubbery could impact the egg laying behaviour of the adult females.
+These techniques thus have a potential to understand egg laying patterns to mitigate forest damage.